 “The first is that they’re both extraordinarily early.
 The second is that they’re both out there spreading very, very rapidly,” he told this news organization.

 RSV usually follows a seasonal pattern with cases peaking in January and February.
 Both viruses tend to hit different regions of the country at different times, and that’s not the case in 2022.

 “This is particularly striking for RSV, which usually doesn’t affect the entire country simultaneously,” Dr. Schaffner said.

-“Yes, RSV is causing many more hospitalizations and earlier than any previously recorded season in the U.S.,”figures from the Centers for Disease Control and Prevention on RSV hospitalizations, said Kevin Messacar, MD, PhD, associate professor at the University of Colorado at Denver, Aurora, and a pediatric infectious disease specialist at Children’s Hospital Colorado in Aurora.
+“Yes, RSV is causing many more hospitalizations and earlier than any previously recorded season in the U.S.,” according to figures from the Centers for Disease Control and Prevention on RSV hospitalizations, said Kevin Messacar, MD, PhD, associate professor at the University of Colorado at Denver, Aurora, and a pediatric infectious disease specialist at Children’s Hospital Colorado in Aurora.